Importance of Overlapping Network Nodes in Influence Spreading: Results

 \subsubsection{Betweenness Centrality}

-The Betweenness Centrality results for both CC and SC simulations are shown in Figure \ref{fig:bet}.
-We again observe a very similar evolution of relative differences, although the SC curve is delayed.
-In the early stages of the process—before saturation begins—there is an accumulation period for the ORK, wiki, and LJ networks, which ends roughly $T<5$ and $T<8$ for CC and SC, respectively.
+The Betweenness Centrality results for both Complex Contagion and Simple Contagion model simulations are shown in Figure \ref{fig:bet}.
+We observe a similar evolution of relative differences, although the SC curve is delayed.
+In the early stages of the process—before saturation begins—there is an accumulation period for the ORK, wiki, and LJ networks, which ends roughly before $T<5$ and $T<8$ for CC and SC, respectively.
 As nodes receive more exposures, their betweenness increases.
-OL nodes tend to accrue more exposures, so their relative importance remains higher than that of NOL nodes.
+OL nodes tend to receive more exposures, so their relative importance remains higher than that of NOL nodes.
 The shift to the right in the SC maxima, compared to the CC, reflects the slower spread of influence in both the OL and the NOL cases.
-In the FB dataset under CC, this effect is not evident—likely due to its high average degree, clustering, and low OL\%, but the other networks show that nodes belonging to multiple circles remain disproportionately influential long after the outbreak, even in saturated conditions.
-In particular, the relative difference curves for Betweenness Centrality (Figure \ref{fig:betcc}) and Out-Centrality (Figure \ref{fig:all_sc}) exhibit remarkably similar trends.
-Since computing Betweenness Centrality is computationally intensive, Out-Centrality could serve as an efficient proxy in future studies, though we emphasise that these plots represent relative differences, not the raw metrics.
-The similarity between Betweenness Centrality and Out-Centrality was previously observed in \cite{kuikka2024detailed}, and a deeper comparison of these metrics is the subject of our future work.
+In the FB dataset under CC, this effect is not evident—likely due to its high average degree, clustering, and low OL\%, but the other networks show that nodes belonging to multiple circles remain comparatively influential even in later stages of the spreading process, even in saturated conditions.
+In particular, the relative difference curves for Betweenness Centrality (Figure \ref{fig:betcc}) and Out-Centrality (Figure \ref{fig:all_sc}) exhibit similar trends.
+Since computing Betweenness Centrality is computationally intensive, Out-Centrality may serve as a computationally efficient proxy in similar settings in future studies, though we emphasise that these plots represent relative differences, not the raw metrics.
+The similarity between Betweenness Centrality and Out-Centrality was previously observed in \cite{kuikka2024detailed}, and a deeper comparison of these metrics will be the subject of our future work.